Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-The standard weight limit of 8kg applies for pets in the cabin, including their carrier.
+The standard weight limit of 8kg applies for pets in the cabin, including their carrier, with maximum dimensions of 115cm.
 You will be required to report to the check-in desk at least 90 minutes in advance, even if you have already checked in online.
-Note carefully the documentation and age requirements.
-A fee of €30 applies per flight segment.
+A fee of €40 applies per local flight segment and €50 per international flight segment

 Click here for their full pet policy.